teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/index.md

 ## Compatibility

-- **Bitbucket Server/Data Center**: built and tested against 9.6.5; requires Bitbucket 8.15 or later for the REST and guardrails APIs used by the plugin.
+- **Bitbucket Server/Data Center**: built and tested against 9.6.5; requires Bitbucket 9.6.5 or later to match the bundled APIs and UI resources.
-- **Java**: compiled for Java 8 to match Bitbucket’s supported runtime.
+- **Java**: compiled for Java 17, matching the runtime required by Bitbucket 9.6.5+.
 - **Model backend**: expects access to an Ollama instance reachable from every Bitbucket node.

 See the [Release Notes](release-notes.md) for upgrade history and known changes between versions.